 ON AN EARLY WINTER MORNING in 2012, a group of young women walked into Moscow’s spectacular Cathedral of Christ the Saviour.
 Without a sound, they tore off their winter coats and pulled on colourful balaclavas.
-Moments later, they were standing on the altar, kicking and punching in the air while repeatedly shouting “Shit!
+Moments later, they were standing on the altar, kicking and punching in the air while shouting “Shit!
 Shit!
 The Lord’s shit!”

 Later that evening, a video appeared on Youtube under the header “Punk Prayer: Holy Mother, Chase Putin Away!”.
 The video contained footage from the spectacle in the church, accompanied by a noisy punk song.
 The lyrics were aimed directly at Patriarch Kirill, the head of the Russian Orthodox church, and called attention to his increasingly close ties to president Vladimir Putin.
-Kirill had openly supported Putin’s re-election, calling his reign “a miracle from God”.
-The description of the patriarch was merciless:
+Kirill had openly supported Vladimir Putin’s re-election, calling his reign “a miracle from God”.
+Pussy Riot’s description of the patriarch was merciless:

 Even today, the message of the Punk Prayer remains disputed.
 According to a survey conducted shortly after the trial, 42 percent of Russians regarded the song as an attack on the Russian Orthodox church and its religious values.
 Only 19 percent thought of it as a protest against Putin and his influence within the Russian church.